Michael Martin Murphey: "Wildfire" and the Epic years

 In 1973, Murphey signed to Epic Records and released the album Michael Murphey that same year.
-Produced by Bob Johnston, the album included the orchestra anthem "Nobody's Gonna Tell Me How To Play My Music", and "Southwestern Pilgrimage".
+Produced by Bob Johnston, the album included the orchestra anthem "Nobody's Gonna Tell Me How to Play My Music", and "Southwestern Pilgrimage".

 In 1975, Murphey released his seminal album, Blue Sky – Night Thunder, also produced by Bob Johnston.
-The album generated two hit singles: "Carolina in the Pines" and his Platinum-certified signature song "Wildfire", a sentimental song about the ghosts of a woman and her horse.
+The album generated two hit singles: "Carolina in the Pines" and his platinum-certified signature song "Wildfire", a sentimental song about the ghosts of a woman and her horse.
 As a boy, he first heard from his grandfather the story of a ghost horse rescuing people in the desert.
 Years later, Murphey had a dream about this ghost horse and wrote the words and music the same day with songwriter Larry Cansler.

-In the summer of 1975, "Wildfire" became a chart-topping hit, reaching No. 2 in Cash Box and No. 3 on the Billboard Hot 100 chart, as well as No. 1 on the Adult Contemporary charts, giving Murphey a new level of commercial success and exposure.
-It immediately sold over one million copies, and was awarded a gold disc by the R.I.A.A. in July 1975.
-It eventually surpassed two million in US sales and was awarded a platinum disc by the R.I.A.A. in September 2001.
-The song's harmonies were supplied by Jeff Hanna and Jimmy Ibbotson from the Nitty Gritty Dirt Band, and the piano introduction and ending coda played by jazz pianist Jac Murphy.
+In the summer of 1975, "Wildfire" became a chart-topping hit, reaching number two on Cash Box and number three on the Billboard Hot 100, as well as number one on the Adult Contemporary chart, giving Murphey a new level of commercial success and exposure.
+It immediately sold over one million copies and was awarded a gold disc by the RIAA in July 1975.
+It eventually surpassed two million in US sales and was awarded a platinum disc by the RIAA in September 2001.
+The song's harmonies were supplied by Jeff Hanna and Jimmy Ibbotson from the Nitty Gritty Dirt Band, and the piano introduction and ending coda was played by jazz pianist Jac Murphy.
 The introduction is based on a piece by the Russian classical composer Alexander Scriabin.

-During the late 1970s, he recorded four albums: Swans Against the Sun (1975), Flowing Free Forever (1976), Lone Wolf (1978), and Peaks, Valleys, Honky Tonks & Alleys (1979).
-The album Swans Against the Sun produced his first country hits "A Mansion on the Hill" and "Cherokee Fiddle", which also became a top ten hit for Johnny Lee.
+During the late 1970s, he recorded four albums: Swans Against the Sun (1975), Flowing Free Forever (1976), Lone Wolf (1978), and Peaks, Valleys, Honky Tonks and Alleys (1979).
+The album Swans Against the Sun produced his first country hits: "A Mansion on the Hill" and "Cherokee Fiddle", which became a top-10 hit for Johnny Lee.
 Murphey's friends, John Denver, Willie Nelson, Charlie Daniels, and Steve Weisberg appeared on the album.
-In 1981, Murphey made his first film appearance in Hard Country, which he cowrote.
+In 1981, Murphey made his first film appearance in Hard Country, which he co-wrote.

 To distinguish himself from actor Michael Murphy, the singer began using his middle name for film and music credits.
 To this day, he is known as Michael Martin Murphey.